Getting engaged in 2020? Shop these on-trend ring designs

 If you've been opening up your Instagram app or Facebook account and noticing a slew of engagement photos in the mix, it isn't just a random coincidence.
 According to Wedding Wire, nearly 40% of engagements happen between Thanksgiving and Valentine's Day.

 For partners who are ready to get down on one knee, know that there's plenty more to engagement rings than meets the eye.
 Aside from knowing what your S.O. will want to wear daily, the secret to finding a quality ring is doing your homework.
-As Justine Lancon, the creative director at the jewelry brand Mejuri, put it, "Your engagement ring should be like any other piece you purchase — something that suits your personal style and you'd wear everyday."
+As Justine Lancon, the creative director at the jewelry brand Mejuri, put it, "Your engagement ring should be like any other piece you purchase — something that suits your personal style and you'd wear every day."

 When we polled jewelry experts from a variety of brands, all unanimously said research was the key.
-"Start by researching the 4C's — color, carat, cut and clarity," Toni Zhrer, senior vice president & chief merchandising officer at Kay, Jared and Zales, says.
-"While these terms may be vaguely familiar to you, the meaning behind each of them will help immensely when beginning to research diamonds as they determine the value of the diamond."
+"Start by researching the 4C's — color, carat, cut and clarity," says Tonia Zehrer, senior vice president and chief merchandising officer at Kay, Jared and Zales.
+"While these terms may be vaguely familiar to you, the meaning behind each of them will help immensely when beginning to research diamonds, as they determine the value of the diamond."

 How much to spend on an engagement ring

 Additionally, you'll want to consider price.
 While this is subjective to you, experts say anywhere from two paychecks to two months salary is considered an acceptable range.
-This is a two-way conversation that, Ann Wang, co-founder of jewelry brand Liven Co., says should be happening well ahead of you popping the question.
+This is a two-way conversation that, Ann Wang, co-founder of jewelry brand Liven Co., says should happen well ahead of you popping the question.
 "The best way to ensure that you both will be happy with the engagement ring from both a style and a budget perspective is to talk to each other about it," Wang says.
 "You can leave the element of surprise to when and where the proposal will take place."

-And while these nuggets of pre-planning wisdom are all pretty much hard-and-fast rules, the style of the engagement ring you land on isn't.
-If 2019 has taught us anything about where ring design is headed in the new decade, it's that untraditional cuts and colors of stones, as well as bands, are going to be front row center on your Insta feeds.
+And while these nuggets of pre-planning wisdom are typical hard-and-fast rules, the style of the engagement ring you land on isn't.
+If 2019 has taught us anything about where ring design is headed in the new decade, it's that nontraditional cuts and colors of stones, as well as bands, are going to be front row center on your Insta feeds.

-Case in point: These 15 trendy engagement ring ideas below, all of which come backed by expert opinions.
+Case in point: These 15 trendy engagement ring ideas, all of which come backed by expert opinions.
 Get ready to say yes to at least one (or let's be honest multiple) of these stunning designs.

 Neil Lane Diamond Engagement Ring ($1,999.99, originally $3,999.99; kay.com)

-"Fancy-shaped diamonds are a growing trend among brides this year, with pear among the most popular shapes," Zhrer says.
+"Fancy shaped diamonds are a growing trend among brides this year, with pear among the most popular shapes," Zehrer says.

 _______________________________________________________________________________